tronsington/docs/src/diy/brains/overview.md

-# Build Your Own Brain
+# Build Your Own Home Assistant Brain

 Build or purchase your own Home Assistant controller to serve as the brain in your sovereign smart home.